-Our friends at the Chartered Institute of Purchasing and Supply (CIPS) have cobbled together terrific overview of e-procurement.
+Our friends at the Chartered Institute of Purchasing and Supply (CIPS) have cobbled together a terrific overview of e-procurement.

-According to CIPS, e-procurement is:
+According to CIPS’ website, e-procurement is:

 “The combined use of electronic information and communications technology (ICT) in order to enhance the links between customer and supplier, and with other value chain partners, and thereby to improve external and internal processes.
 E-Procurement is a key component of e-business and e-commerce.”

 But, where did e-procurement come from?
-Surely the development, and subsequent adoption of e-procurement software wasn’t an overnight phenomenon…right?
+Surely the development and subsequent adoption of e-procurement software wasn’t an overnight phenomenon…right?

 So, we’ve already said – in broad strokes – that e-procurement improves customer/supplier relationships and strengthens internal business processes.
 But for a more nuanced look at those benefits (and for a list of other positives), CIPS has compiled a very detailed list of e-procurement benefits.